SamHall14/goRedirect/README.md

 ## nginx setup

 Just to let you know that I have nginx handle redirects to the server so I can have my main site and this redirect subdomain.
 Here's the following server config.
+I tried using reverse proxy with proxy_pass but it keeps 404'ing and I'll figure it out at some later time.
+SSL is pretty much on the back burner until I get another VPS that I'm comfortable with wrecking.

 ```
 # https redirecting traffic to redirect.samhall.xyz to port 8080